October 2, 2021 – Owen Wilson / Kacey Musgraves (S47 E1)

 • Owen is still looking at the cue cards at the beginning of this piece, very distracting.

-• Adorble & heartwarming to see Owen’s “Ka-chow” catchphrase getting a great reaction from the audience.
+• Adorable & heartwarming to see Owen’s “Ka-chow” catchphrase getting a great reaction from the audience.

 • Here comes JAJ once again, so far he had two lead roles, and we aren’t halfway thorough the episode!
 Very impressive.